 • Sensitivity to light or sound

-For moderate TBIs, the symptoms above can be more severe and also accompanied by the loss of consciousness.
+In moderate TBIs, the symptoms above can be more severe and accompanied by a loss of consciousness.

-Most people with mild and even moderate TBI recover within days to months.
-However, about 15% will show symptoms of post-concussive syndrome a year later.
+Most people with mild and even moderate TBI recover within days to several weeks.
+However, 15% or more will develop post-concussion syndrome, with ongoing symptoms lasting for more than 3 months.
 The symptoms include most of the same ones that could have immediately followed the trauma.
-But it could also include persistent emotional challenges such as mood lability, anxiety and/or depression, and cognitive impairments like mental slowness or memory or concentration issues, like brain fog.
+But it could also include persistent emotional challenges such as mood instability, anxiety and/or depression, and cognitive impairments like mental slowness, difficulties with memory, or concentration issues like brain fog.

 Interestingly, those who have a mild TBI are more likely to develop PTSD than those with more severe brain injuries.
-The likely reason is that those who experience a more violent blow to the head tend to have amnesia around the traumatic event, ironically sparing them from the flashbacks, nightmares, bad memories, and more that are often caused by PTSD.
+This may be because those who experience a more violent blow to the head can develop amnesia around the traumatic event.
+Ironically, this can spare trauma survivors from the flashbacks, nightmares, bad memories, and other PTSD symptoms.

 The same traumatic event can cause TBI, PTSD, or both, especially if the traumatic event involved psychological as well as physical trauma, such as war combat or domestic violence.